 - opens up creativity

 - alleviates sorrow and grief

 - increases will

 - takes the “stuck” sensation away.

 In cases of arthritis and rheumatism, bobinsana is a highly regarded treatment for joint, bone, and muscle discomfort.
 Additionally, it is a well-liked regional treatment for uterine cancer.

-Bobinsana is a treasured plant for lucid dreaming that has long been used in shamanic healing rituals to treat emotional trauma, heart issues, musculoskeletal aches, edema/oedema, and uterine issues.
+Bobinsana is a treasured plant for lucid dreaming that has long been used in shamanic healing rituals to treat emotional trauma.

 In Peru, bobinsana has a long history of use as a contraceptive.
 Those trying to get pregnant should stay away from this plant, even if there isn’t any evidence to support this potential effect.
 Bobinsana should not be used when lactating or while pregnant.
 Please consult with your doctor before using if you use prescription medications or have a medical condition.